Hanwant/rollers/README.md

 ### To Do:
+* Switch to Eigen Tensor instead of boost multi for multi-dimenional arrays
+* Reconsider data structures for storing memory - must be efficient to resize/re-allocate
+* Use either templating or dynamic dispatch / overloading to allow user to select which time series functions they want, instead of providing all 8 by default.
 * Write proper discrete version of Roller class.
 Currently fixed window functions are ad-hoc by providing the continuous time-based functions an array of contrived timestamps.
-* Tests for Roller Wrapper.
-Currently tests operate on RollerX directly.
-* Use either templating or dynamic dispatch / overloading to allow user to select which time series functions they want, instead of providing all 8 by default.
-* Switch to Eigen Tensor instead of boost multi for multi-dimenional arrays
-* Reconsider data structures for storing memory - must be efficient to resize/re-allocate

 <br><br><br>